-The main issue with the Douglas Scale is of course the lack of quantified values for the sea and swell.
-Over the years there have been attempts to equate the descriptions used in the Douglas Scales to precise wave heights, but according to the World Meteorological Organization (WMO) there is no internationally recognized definition or official status for any of the Douglas Scales.
+The main issue with the Douglas Scale is the lack of quantified values for the sea and swell.
+Over the years, there have been attempts to equate the descriptions used in the Douglas Scales to precise wave heights, but according to the World Meteorological Organization (WMO), there is no internationally recognized definition or official status for any of the Douglas Scales.

-Yet it is still a common occurrence to see Charter Party terms for good weather wave heights referenced to a particular Douglas Scale, most often Douglas Sea State 3, without any mention of specific values for sea or swell.
-This results in the necessity to interpret the meaning of the Douglas Scales when assessing a vessel’s performance in good weather conditions; indeed, this is one of the most contentious issues that we see between owners and charterers in speed and consumption disputes.
+Despite this, it is still common to see Charter Party terms for good weather wave heights referenced to a particular Douglas Scale, most often Douglas Sea State 3, without any mention of specific values for sea or swell.
+This results in the interpretation of the Douglas Scales' meaning when assessing a vessel’s performance in good weather conditions — creating one of the most contentious issues that we see between owners and charterers in speed and consumption disputes.

 We have often seen it asserted that Douglas Sea State 3 means a combined wave height (combination of both wind-driven waves and swell) of 1.25 meters, including by some weather-routing organizations, while others have alleged that the meaning of Douglas Sea State 3 is a combined wave height of up to 2.0 meters.
 But the validity of equating the Douglas Scale to a combined wave height is questionable in light of the separate terms for sea and swell in the Douglas Scale.

 In the absence of specific wording in the charter party stating otherwise, it has always been StormGeo’s policy to examine sea waves (wind-generated) and swell separately in keeping with the original Douglas tables.
-And as guidance, we refer to the following discussion taken from the WMO website:
+As guidance, we refer to the following discussion taken from the WMO website:

 For the length of swell waves: